kuleshov/tensor-factorization/README.md

 Tensor Factorization via Matrix Factorization
 =============================================

-In the same way as one can compute the eigendecomposition of a matrix, it is often possible to decompose a tensor (e.g. a d x d x d array) into a sum of rank-one components.
+Just like we can compute the eigendecomposition of a matrix, it is often possible to decompose a tensor (e.g. a `d x d x d`j array) into a sum of rank-one components.

 Tensor factorization is a key subroutine in many recent algorithms based on the method of moments for solving problems such as: